Adopted in November 2018

 Section 1.
 Opportunity to Form New Subordinate Entity

 Any group of NJSPE members may petition to receive a Conditional Charter to form within NJSPE a Chapter or Interest Group, based on the definition of each such Entity in the Subordinate Entities Bylaw.
-If the process prescribed in the Operating Procedures is confirmed by the Executive Committee to satisfy minimum requirements, a Conditional Charter shall be issued by the Board.
+If the process prescribed in the Operating Procedures is confirmed by the Executive Committee upon the recommendation of the President-elect to satisfy minimum requirements, a Conditional Charter shall be issued by the Board.

 Section 2.
 Issuance of Permanent Charter

 If a Subordinate Entity, which is operating under a Conditional Charter, substantially satisfies the provisions in the Operating Procedures, it shall be awarded a permanent Charter subject to meeting the Performance Guidelines for Chapters and Interest Groups.
-It shall also be eligible to receive funding from NJSPE on the basis of a budget reviewed by the Executive Committee and incorporated into the annual NJSPE Budget by the Budget Committee and ultimately approved by the Board.
+It shall also be eligible to receive funding from NJSPE on the basis of a budget reviewed by the Budget and Finance Committee and incorporated into the annual NJSPE Budget by the Budget and Finance Committee and ultimately approved by the Board.

 Bylaw 21 Committees